MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Sensitive_Information_Types.md

 1. Sign out of Joni's account by selecting the profile picture of Joni Sherman in the top right.
 Select **Sign out**, then close the browser window.

-1. Close the browser window then open a new browser window.

 You have successfully created a new sensitive information type to identify employee IDs in the pattern of three uppercase characters, six numbers, and the keywords 'Employee' or 'IDs' within a range of 100 characters.

-## Task 2 – Create EDM-based classification information type
+## Task 2 – Create a security group and assign roles to create an EDM classifier

-In this task, you'll create an Exact Data Match (EDM) based classification with a database schema of employee data.
+In this task, you'll create the role group to create an EDM classifier and add Joni to the new role group.

 1. You should still be logged into Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin** account.

 1. Open **Microsoft Edge** then navigate to **`https://admin.microsoft.com`**.

 1. When the **Pick an account** page is displayed, select **Use another account** and sign in as **MOD Administrator** `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

 1. From the left pane, expand **Teams & groups** then select **Active teams & groups**.